 Cathy and her husband Bob own and operate the beautiful Eagles’ Wing Ranch where most of Josh’s clinics and winter programs are held.
 She keeps the horses at the ranch in glowing health, bringing a wealth of knowledge and experience to every aspect of their care, from diet to body work to hoof care and more.

-Brooke Rempel has been Josh’s apprentice for the last seven years and continues to develop her horsemanship under his instruction.
-Brooke is an established trainer and clinician, and has a dedicated focus on helping create a soft feel and lasting relationship between horse and rider
+Brooke Rempel began apprenticing with Josh in 2012 and continues to develop her horsemanship under his instruction.
+Brooke is an established trainer and clinician, and has a dedicated focus on helping create a soft feel and lasting relationship between horse and rider.

-Kylie is an equine photographer and filmmaker with background in community relations, social media, and digital marketing.
+Kylie is an equine photographer and filmmaker with background in public relations, social media, and digital marketing.
 She completed her BA in communications and her MA in counselling psychology in Langley, BC.
-Kylie is also a Canadian Certified Counsellor with the CCPA and loves how Josh’s style of relational horsemanship creates deep connections and opportunities for both horses and humans to grow.
+Kylie is also a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA) and loves how Relational Horsemanship creates deep connections and growth opportunities for both horses and humans.